dsoprea/go-exif-extra/README.md

 This repository provides EXIF and image support that transcends any one format but does not provide any actual executable tooling.

+# Tree Index

+Filesystem paths or trees can be loaded in an index.
+Files that have a given tag are grouped together.
+Values of all tags or specific tags can also be searched case-insensitively.

+See the Go Reference link for usage examples.